Yearling

 • Yearling encourages simultaneous submissions for previously unpublished work.
 We do not consider sharing your poem on a blog, social media account, or online group as published.

-• If your work is accepted by another online or print publisher, journal, or magazine please withdraw your submission through submittable.
+• If your work is accepted by another online or print publisher, journal, or magazine please withdraw your submission through Submittable.

 • Contributors will receive 1 copy of the journal upon publication.
 We hope to be able to pay poets by the end of the third year of publication.